What are the symptoms of COVID-19?

 There’s currently no specific treatment for COVID-19 that can make it go away more quickly.

 If your child has COVID-19 symptoms that are making them feel uncomfortable, you can manage these symptoms at home.
-Here are some things you can do:
+Here are things you can do:

 - Give your child paracetamol or ibuprofen according to the instructions on the packet.
 This can help if your child is in pain or has a fever.